bretzelounet/centralized-logging/README.md

 Centralized logging for MaprR

 ## Setup
-1. Download the projact as a .zip unarchive it somewhere in your web tree `/var/www/ganglia2` (Ubuntu/Debian) or `/var/www/html/ganglia2` (Centos/RHEL) e.g.
+1. Download the projact as a .zip unarchive it somewhere in your web tree.

+`/var/www/ganglia2` (Ubuntu/Debian) or `/var/www/html/ganglia2` (Centos/RHEL) e.g.

 ## Main stack